ICC convicts Congo warlord Bosco Ntaganda of war crimes including rape and murder | DW | 08.07.2019

 The ex-warlord was on trial for 13 counts of war crimes and 5 counts for crimes against humanity.
 The trial had begun nine years after the International Criminal Court called for his arrest.

+The convictions included murder, rape and use of child soldiers in warfare.

-He had been charged with 18 counts of war crimes and crimes against humanity.
+He was found guilty of all 18 counts of war crimes and crimes against humanity.
+The court case took place in the Hague, where the judgement was read out on Monday.

-Charges included recruiting child soldiers and murder, rape and sexual slavery.
-The court said 2,123 victims of Ntaganda had been consulted.
+The court said 2,123 victims of Ntaganda had been consulted, which included ex-child soldiers recruited under his watch.

+Ntaganda's lawyers had argued in the defense that he himself was a victim, as he had been a child soldier.
+He had denied all charges.

+He was also found guilty of pillaging and of forcing displacement of people from their homes.

 The ICC first called for Ntaganda's arrest in 2006.
-He surrendered to the US embassy in Kigali, the DRC, in 2013.
-He had previously denied all charges.
+He surrendered to the US Embassy in Kigali, Rwanda, in 2013.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.